Abdulraahuman1710/ml-project-credit-risk-model/README.md

 This project aims to develop a Credit Risk Classification Model to predict the likelihood of credit default.
 The model uses a dataset of financial features and outcomes, providing insights into creditworthiness and aiding decision-making processes.

 ## Key Highlights
-Model Used: Logistic Regression
+Model Used: Logistic Regression,
-Class Imbalance Handling: SMOTE Tomek
+Class Imbalance Handling: SMOTE Tomek,
 Hyperparameter Tuning: Optuna

-Performance Metrics
+## Performance Metrics
 ## 1. Decile Analysis
 Top Deciles:
 Decile 9: Event rate of 72.00%, non-event rate of 28.00%.
 The model is highly confident in predicting events.